What is Cyber Security?

 - End-user education – Refers to the training and education of employees and on proper digital safeguards.
 This aspect helps with all of the above, proper training and awareness stops most attacks from succeeding.

-Invicta Linux use Webroot Antivirus
+Invicta Linux use and recommend Webroot Antivirus

 Traditional security relies on outdated signatures and can’t keep up with zero-day attacks.
 Webroot SecureAnywhere Antivirus is more than antivirus software.
 It is antimalware.
 It stops the viruses and worms that exist in order to infect other computers, but it also protects you during web surfing sessions by blocking harmful websites.